 Viewing Evaluation Results

 The evaluation summary for several questions can be viewed from the Gen AI Observability dashboard.
-The dashboard shows the average score for each evaluation metric.
+Looking at the dashboard, you can see the average scores for each evaluation metric.

 CleanShot 2026-01-26 at 15.10.57@2x

-It's great to be able to quickly see how well it's meeting the criteria!
+It's nice to be able to see at a glance how well it meets the criteria!

-Let's break it down further to see specifically how the Costco question was evaluated.
-The evaluation results are stored in CloudWatch Logs, so let's look at GoalSuccessRate as an example.
+Let's break it down a bit more and see specifically how the Costco question was evaluated.
+The evaluation results are stored in CloudWatch Logs, so let's take GoalSuccessRate as an example.

 You can check the log group from the link in the settings screen.